spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 ![A situation where you might need cross-server RPCs]({{assetRoot}}assets/shooting-workflow-simple.png)

 In the diagram, Server-worker 1 has authority over Player 1 and Server-worker 2 has authority over Player 2.
 If Player 1 shoots a bullet, Server-worker 1 knows about the bullet and can make any necessary changes to Player 1 but it can’t make changes to Player 2 when the bullet hits.
-SpatialOS ensures that Server-worker 2 can affect changes to Player 2 (the hat gets hit by the bullet) by routing the change notification from Server-worker 1 to Server-worker 2.
+SpatialOS ensures that Server-worker 2 can make changes to Player 2 (the hat gets hit by the bullet) by routing the change notification from Server-worker 1 to Server-worker 2.

 ### How to send a cross-server RPC (using C++)